Puerto Rican amazon: Population and distribution

 The species was historically found in mature or old-growth forests in Puerto Rico at all elevations, and in holes, cliffs, and other diverse habitats at lower elevations.
 The species could be found at medium elevations in the Guajataca State Forest (until 1910) and the Rio Abajo State Forest (until the 1920s), and at high elevations in the Carite State Forest (until the 1930s).
 Accounts from the early 1900s describe the parrots traveling away from the Luquillo forest and the Sierra de Cayey towards the main island's coast to find food.
 The species was extirpated from Culebra by the early 20th century.
-A karst-limestone region in the northwestern part of Puerto Rico was identified as a haven for the species.
-In particular, a region named Valle de las Cotorras (Valley of the Parrots), located between San Sebastián and Morovis, was home to a sizable population.
+The karst region in the northwestern part of Puerto Rico was identified as a haven for the species.
+In particular, a region named Valle de las Cotorras (Valley of the Parrots), located in the region between San Sebastián and Morovis, was home to a sizable population.
 Eventually their natural habitat was reduced to the Cordillera Central.
 By 1960 they were only to be found in primary forest at the Luquillo Mountains in El Yunque National Forest.
 The species is currently found at elevations between 396 and 823 m.
 Since the species requires mature forests with open-cavity trees for reproduction, it does not occur in dwarf and secondary forests.

 By the 1950s, there were only 200 parrots in the wild, and in 1975 the population reached an absolute low of 13 individuals.
 Numbers then recovered, and in August 1989 there were an estimated minimum of 47 individuals.
 But on September 18, 1989, Hurricane Hugo struck the northeast coast of Puerto Rico inflicting heavy casualties on the remaining birds.
 In the aftermath of the hurricane the population was estimated at 23 individuals.
 In 2004, the wild population was 30–35 individuals, and the long-term trend appears to be stable albeit with some fluctuations.
 The current range of the species is 16 km², 0.2% of what it once was.
 In the aftermath of Hurricane María it was estimated only 3 of the 50 parrots survived in the wild, representing a loss of 90%.
 Recovery programs continue and as of 2021 the total population is around 500 including those in captivity and in the wild.